Welcome to YMCA Before & After School Program

 The YMCA of Greater Toronto has signed the Canada-wide Early Learning and Child Care (CWELCC) agreement and is pleased to offer fee reductions as part of the agreement to families in Toronto, York, Peel, Halton, Dufferin, and Durham regions.

-If families require payment arrangements outside of our current terms and conditions, please email the Child and Family Development administration Office at csac@ymcagta.org.
+If families require payment arrangements outside of our current terms and conditions, please email the Child and Family Development Administration Office at csac@ymcagta.org.

 Part-time programs are available at limited locations that are not full to capacity.
 Families can choose from 2 day (Tuesday & Thursday) or 3 day (Monday, Wednesday and Friday) options.